eth-brownie/brownie/docs/api-test.rst

     * ``settings``: Optional dictionary of values used to create a Hypothesis `settings <https://hypothesis.readthedocs.io/en/latest/settings.html#available-settings>`_ object.

     ``args`` and ``kwargs`` are passed to the ``__init__`` method of ``rules_object`` during the setup phase of the test.

+    See the :ref:`hypothesis-stateful` section for information on how to use this method.

 ``brownie.test.plugin``
 =======================